-- The practice's uptake for cervical screening was higher than the 80% coverage target for the national screening programme.
-The practice sent letters to patients who did not attend for screening to encourage them to do so. - The practices' uptake for breast and bowel cancer screening was higher than the national average.
-If patients failed to engage with the bowel screening service, the practice offered to obtain another screening kit to enable them to take part. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+- The practice's uptake for cervical screening was higher than the 80% coverage target for the national screening programme. - The practices' uptake for breast and bowel cancer screening was higher than the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.